wkdtjsgur100/wkdtjsgur100.github.io/_posts/2020-06-04-selenium-change-ip-en.md

 /etc/init.d/tor restart
 ```

-`netstat -ntlp`, with this command, you can see listener is created at port 9050 like this:
+`netstat -ntlp`, With that command, you can see that the listener created a port at 9050 as you see down below.

 ``` shell
 $ netstat -ntlp